Welcome to the Stockton Township Public Library

 Likes: Everything.
 It's so good.

 Dislikes: how I felt at the end of the book, because I never want it to end.
-But thankfully there are two more books.
+But thankfully the next book is scheduled to come out this year.

 Rating: 5/5

-Genres: Fantasy, Romance, Enemies to Lovers, Young Adult, Trials
+Genres: Fantasy, Romance, Enemies to Lovers, Celtic mythology, Urban Fantasy

 Talk about a jarring life.
 Wow.
 This was a rollercoaster of a ride.
 Written by Riley Keough and her mom, Lisa Marie Presley.